kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/nationalparks/README.md

 # Fivetran_Connector_SDK: US National Park Data
- ## Quickly build a custom US National Park data connector with multiple tables using the Fivetran SDK
+ ## Quickly build a custom US National Park data connector with multiple tables using the Fivetran Connector SDK

 [Fivetran's Connector SDK](https://fivetran.com/docs/connectors/connector-sdk) allows you to code a custom data connector using Python and deploy it as an extension of Fivetran.
 Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources.